 Positive behaviour management strategies should always take precedence over sanctions; when sanctions are required they should be given with reference to the behaviour, not the child.
+For examples of sanctions and consequences see Appendix 2.

-If sanctions are needed, the general principles of the Behaviour Ladder should be adhered to (Appendix 2).
+If sanctions are needed, the general principles of the Classroom Support Steps (Appendix 1) and Behaviour Ladder (Appendix 4) should be adhered to.